The insertion of a feeding tube can be extremely beneficial when an elderly patient cannot consume sustenance through traditional methods.

 Unfortunately, carelessness or improper use of the device often leads to a severe percutaneous endoscopic gastrostomy (PEG) feeding tube complication.
 Also, without proper hygiene protocols and infection control, patients that require assisted feeding can suffer serious consequences.
 The complications can lead to problematic medical conditions and even death.

-Contact our office for a complimentary assessment of your case involving a percutaneous endoscopic gastrostomy complication at a nursing home.
+Contact our office for a complimentary assessment of your case with an experienced Chicago nursing home feeding tube complication attorney.

 What is a Feeding Tube?